Download a PDF copy of the IAAER Constitution.

 - Except as otherwise noted, actions of the Executive Committee, the Board of Advisors, Council, or Association Committee or Task Forces may be approved by majority vote of members present, including those voting by electronic mail, telefax, or other mode of telecommunications.

-- The Vice-President, Communications shall edit COSMOS Accountancy Chronicle or appoint, with the Executive Committee’s approval, an editor for COSMOS, oversee maintenance of the Association web site, and coordinate relations with the editors and publishers of the official journals of the Association.
+The Vice-President, Communications shall maintain and edit regular newsletter and similar forms of communication with the Association’s members and constituency or appoint, with the Executive Committee’s approval, another person to do so, oversee maintenance of the Association web site, and coordinate relations with the editors and publishers of the official journals of the Association.

 - The Executive Committee shall see that all necessary books and records of the Association are regularly and properly kept and may invest funds of the Association in such a manner as it may determine from time to time.